Gustavo-Victor/Login-Form/README.md

-# Login-Form
+# Responsive Login Form using HTML, CSS and JS

- Responsive login form using HTML, CSS and pure JavaScript.
-The project was based on a video from the DankiCode channel, but with some modifications.
+- I made a responsive login form using HTML5, CSS3 and pure JavaScript.
+This project was based on a video from the DankiCode channel, but with some modifications.